Webinar: Indoor Air Quality

 No matter how dark the situation may be for our students and educators, there is always hope for healing and growth.
 Trauma can either be a source of devastation or an opportunity to develop strength and resiliency.

-This presentation will take a deep dive into how to engage the disengaged by bridging the gap between student engagement and post-traumatic growth.
+This webinar will take a deep dive into how to engage the disengaged by bridging the gap between student engagement and post-traumatic growth.
 Part of this webinar will provide key strategies educators can take to help students’ transform their lives and become stronger after living through a crisis.

 Educators around the country are concerned that their students (and teachers) are feeling the stress and anxiety around COVID-19 and it is having a toll on student learning, behaviors, and expectations.
 Research has shown the “trauma” of this pandemic will alter students learning trajectory if not assessed and addressed.